-New construction plans review and inspections are conducted by two of our Senior Fire Inspectors, they are located at the Building Safety Division of the Community Services Department, which is located at the Tempe City Hall, East Garden Level, 31 East Fifth Street.
+New construction plans review and inspections are conducted by two of our Senior Fire Inspectors, they are located at the Building Safety Division of the Community Development Department, which is located at the Tempe City Hall, East Garden Level, 31 East Fifth Street.
 Inspections related to fire protection include:

 • Automatic Fire Extinguishing Systems (AFES), or fire sprinklers, including Fire Pumps and Standpipes

 • Occupancy classifications for the use or storage of Hazardous Materials

 • Installation or Removal of Tanks for liquid motor fuels and LPG, LNG, CNG

 • Kitchen Hood Fire Protection Systems

 • Compressed Gas or Medical Gas Systems

 The Fire Prevention Division manages the Company Inspection Program, which consists of assigning each engine and ladder company with a list of occupancies to inspect within their management district.
 These occupancies consist of commercial buildings, strip malls and office complexes and are inspected on a quarterly basis.
 In addition, Fire Inspectors from the Fire Prevention Division routinely inspect similar occupancies of a more hazardous nature throughout the year.
 Fire Inspectors also conduct inspections on those busineses that require a state or city license such as; day care centers, group homes, residential care facilities, medical facilities, bars, taverns and restaurants.
 In most cases, licensing of these facilities will require a permit and a fee.
 A list of permit fees can be found in the section titled Inspection and Permit Fees on our web site.